 An ancient grain, spelt is actually a form of wheat, which means it's not gluten-free.
 If you're following a gluten-free diet, you'll want to keep this grain far away from your pantry.
 Luckily, there are plenty of safe alternatives you can try instead.

 Why Spelt Isn't Gluten-Free

 Gluten is a protein found in wheat, barley, rye and their derivatives.
 Since spelt is a variety of wheat, it's not gluten-free and should be avoided if you're sensitive or intolerant to gluten, according to the Celiac Disease Foundation.

 In addition to einkorn, emmer and Kamut, spelt is also known as an ancient grain, which some have misinterpreted as being free of gluten, according to the Whole Grains Council.

-And although there has been anecdotal evidence that spelt may be easier for gluten-sensitive people to tolerate, there's no firm evidence to prove it's safe to eat on a gluten-free diet.
+If you're sensitive to gluten but don't have celiac disease, spelt may be easier for you to tolerate, some anecdotal evidence suggests, but there's no firm research that says it's safe to eat on a gluten-free diet.
 So, it's best to play it safe and avoid these ancient wheat-based grains.

 Spelt looks a lot like wheat or farro (which is another gluten-containing grain).
 While they're similar in taste and texture, spelt is actually a little higher in protein content than standard wheat, according to the Whole Grains Council.